SkBlaz/tax2vec/README.md

 ```

-(Beta feature, in serial mode only) It is also possible to use to obtain features from knowledge graph via function knowledge_graph_features().
+(Beta feature, in serial mode only) It is also possible to obtain features from Microsoft Concept Graph via function knowledge_graph_features().
 It uses spacy to find nouns in the sentence and then look up hypernyms in the graph.
-To do this, we just need to pass argument *knowledge_graph=True* when using knowledge graph.
+To do this, we just need to pass argument *knowledge_graph=True* when using Microsoft Concept Graph.
 Also the path to the file with knowledge graph relations should be specified (parameter *path*).
-Parameter *hyp* specifies how many hypernym from each relevant word from our text shouls we take in account.
+Parameter *hyp* specifies how many hypernyms from each relevant word from our text we should take in account.

 ```python